Lucky Business / Shutterstock.com

-In Lugano, on the Italian side of Switzerland, and other pockets of Switzerland and Poland men dress as Santa and cruise through the cities on Harley-Davidson motorcycles, stopping in city centers to distribute toys to needy children.
+In Lugano, on the Italian side of Switzerland, and in other pockets of Switzerland and Poland, men dress as Santa and cruise through the cities on Harley-Davidson motorcycles, stopping in city centers to distribute toys to needy children.
 The rides generally take place in early December.

 31. Christmas — Italy